 Yes, by adding Emojis to your Titles, Meta Descriptions, Content and FAQ’s, Google may choose to display them in certain searches.
 This adds a visual appeal to your search result that can attract attention to your result amongst your competitors.

 Within some Content Management Systems, certain Unicode characters, including Emojis, cannot be added.
 Classy Emojis allows users of such systems to instead enter a code that is converted into the desired emoji that can be seen by both people and search engines like Google.

 Primarily, they can add a visual aesthetic that may attract and appeal to your audience.
 Additionally, as a picture paints a thousand words, Emojis can also convey complex meanings with a single character, giving you more room in the limited space a search result provides to get your message across.

 📵 Why Aren't my Emoji's showing?

 Google’s John Mueller has weighed in on their approach previously in this Google Webmaster Central hangout.
 Basically, Google may choose to omit emojis if considered irrelevant or spammy, especially in the Title or Meta Descriptions.
-Our research has found them to be quite reliable in FAQ snippets.
+Our research has found the 🤷♀ emoji to be the most reliable for FAQ Snippets.

 Create Classy Unicode